Knuust/SePass/ReadMe.md

  We introduce SePass, a novel password guessing method that utilizes word embeddings to discover and exploit semantic correlations in password lists.

  # Overview
+Commonly used tools for password guessing work with passwords leaks and use these lists for candidate generation based on handcrafted or inferred rules.
+These methods are often limited in their capability of producing entirely novel passwords, based on vocabulary not included in the given password lists.
+SePass, is a novel tool that utilizes word embeddings to discover and exploit semantic correlations in order to guess novel base words for passwords deliberately.

  # License

  # Installation